Edmonton (provincial electoral district): Election results

-1905 general election
+1905

-1909 general election
+1909

 This election was conducted using block voting, where each Edmonton voter could cast up to two votes.

+(John Galbraith was an labour-activist lawyer.
+He ran for an aldermanic seat in 1907 and also was author of the futuristic utopian-socialist novel In the New Capital (originally 1897; Penumbra Press reprint 1999).

 1912 by-election

-1913 general election
+1913

 In the 1913 Alberta general election Premier Arthur Sifton, his lieutenant Charles Wilson Cross and Liberal candidate Alexander Grant MacKay each won nominations in two electoral districts.
 The Calgary Herald (a Conservative newspaper) surmised that Sifton and Cross were so scared of the electorate they felt they might not win if they ran in just one district.
 It accused Premier Sifton of having little confidence in his ability to return his government to power.
-Charles Cross would sit as a member of the Legislative Assembly of Alberta for both Edmonton and Edson.
+Charles Cross was elected in both districts and sat as a member of the Legislative Assembly of Alberta for both Edmonton and Edson.

-This election was conducted using block voting, where each Edmonton voter could cast up to two votes.
+In this election Edmonton elected two MLAs.
+The election was conducted using block voting, where each Edmonton voter could cast up to two votes.

+(Note: Blayney was a temperance candidate.)

-1921 general election
+1921

 This election was conducted using block voting, where each Edmonton voter could cast up to five votes.
-The percentages shown in the table below indicate the proportion of the voters casting votes who may have cast votes in the candidate's favour.
-For example, a third of the voters casting all five of their votes for the Liberals would accrue a total of 150 "percent" of the votes while the candidates would still only receive the support of a third of the voters.
-With the rest of the votes split among other parties, the Liberals with only a third of the voter support did take all the Edmonton seats in this election.
+All in all, 75,758 votes were cast by the approximately 18,000 voters who voted in this election.
+The percentages shown in the table below indicate the proportion of the voters casting votes who cast votes in the candidate's favour.
+About a third of the voters casting all five of their votes for the five Liberal candidates accrue a total of 150 "percent" of the votes while the candidates still only receive the support of a third of the voters.
+With the rest of the votes split among other parties, the Liberals with possibly only a third of the voter support did take all the Edmonton seats in this election.